Danny Kaye: Career

-His feature-film debut was in producer Samuel Goldwyn's Technicolor 1944 comedy Up in Arms, a remake of Goldwyn's Eddie Cantor comedy Whoopee!
+His feature-film début was in producer Samuel Goldwyn's Technicolor 1944 comedy Up in Arms, a remake of Goldwyn's Eddie Cantor comedy Whoopee!
 (1930).
 Rival producer Robert M. Savini cashed in by compiling three of Kaye's Educational Pictures shorts into a patchwork feature entitled The Birth of a Star (1945).
-Studio mogul Goldwyn wanted Kaye's prominent nose fixed to look less Jewish; Kaye refused, but he did allow his red hair to be dyed blond, apparently because it looked better in Technicolor.
+Studio mogul Goldwyn wanted Kaye's prominent nose fixed to look less Jewish; Kaye refused, but he did allow his red hair to be bleached blond, apparently because it looked better in Technicolor.

 Kaye starred in a radio program, The Danny Kaye Show, on CBS from 1945 to 1946.
 The program's popularity rose quickly.
 Within a year, he tied with Jimmy Durante for fifth place in the Radio Daily popularity poll.
 Kaye was asked to participate in a USO tour following the end of World War II.
 It meant that he would be absent from his radio show for nearly two months at the beginning of the season.
 Kaye's friends filled in with a different guest host each week.
 Kaye was the first American actor to visit postwar Tokyo.
-He had toured there some 10 years before with the vaudeville troupe.
+He had toured there some ten years before with the vaudeville troupe.
 When Kaye asked to be released from his radio contract in mid-1946, he agreed not to accept a regular radio show for one year and only limited guest appearances on other radio programs.
 Many of the show's episodes survive today, notable for Kaye's opening signature patter ("Git gat gittle, giddle-di-ap, giddle-de-tommy, riddle de biddle de roop, da-reep, fa-san, skeedle de woo-da, fiddle de wada, reep!").